-, let's focus on a specific type of output: performance metrics.
-When a pipeline stage, such as model training or evaluation, completes, it often generates files containing key performance indicators like accuracy, precision, recall, loss, or business-specific measures.
+DVC pipelines are defined in dvc.yaml.
+These pipelines generate various outputs, and performance metrics represent a primary type of output.
+When a pipeline stage, such as model training or evaluation, completes, it often generates files containing important performance indicators like accuracy, precision, recall, loss, or business-specific measures.
 DVC provides a mechanism to explicitly track these metric files, linking them directly to the pipeline's execution state and the underlying Git commit.

 You might wonder why we need DVC metric tracking when we have MLflow for comprehensive experiment logging.
 Tracking metrics within DVC pipelines offers several distinct advantages, particularly for workflow automation and quick comparisons tied to code and data changes: